omkhalane/RailPulse/contributing.md

 Thank you for your interest in contributing to RailPulse!
 We welcome contributions of all kinds — code, documentation, tests, bug reports, feature requests, and improvements to these guidelines.

 ## Code of conduct
-Please follow the project's Code of Conduct (if present).
+Please follow the project's Code of Conduct.
 Be respectful, constructive, and patient when interacting with maintainers and other contributors.

 ## How to file an issue
 - Search existing issues and pull requests to check whether the problem or idea already exists.